cbowdon/TsMonad/README.md

     /// <reference path="node_modules/tsmonad/dist/tsmonad.d.js" />

 ## Examples (in TypeScript)
-You can see the unit tests for the examples below at test/examples.ts.
+You can see the unit tests for the examples below [online here](https://cbowdon.github.io/tests/TsMonad) and view the source in test/examples.ts.

 ### Pattern matching emulation